-Oberlin students are expected to write and communicate well.
+Oberlin expects its students to write and communicate well.
 Regardless of major, we want all students to be confident, competent, and capable writers.
-Courses in rhetoric and composition encourage you to understand writing as a means of discovery, reflection, and critical thinking to enable you to negotiate the demands of academic and college-level writing.
+Courses for the minor in rhetoric and composition encourage you to understand writing as a means of discovery, reflection, and critical thinking to enable you to negotiate the demands of academic and college-level writing.

 Why Study Rhetoric and Composition at Oberlin?

 - RHET 102 - Writing for College & Beyond 4 credits

 - RHET 210 - Rhetoric and Social Protest 4 credits